zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/duplicate-cdb-using-dbca-silent-mode/duplicate-cdb-using-dbca-silent-mode.md

     CDB1
     ```

 6. Replace the modified `listener.ora` file with the original.
-The original resides in the `/home/oracle/labs/19cnf` directory.
+A copy of the original is stored with the lab files.

     ```
     $ <copy>cp /home/oracle/labs/19cnf/listener.ora $ORACLE_HOME/network/admin/listener.ora</copy>